flak-discord/FLAK/README.md

   <div id="about" class="hidden">
     <h2>Welcome to FLAK!</h2>
-    <p>We’re thrilled to have you join us!
-FLAK is more than just a server – it’s a community built for everyone who loves gaming, connecting, and exploring new interests together.
-Here, we celebrate our members’ unique passions, whether it’s diving into an intense game, chilling with friends, or getting focused in a study session.

-At FLAK, we believe that gaming and community go hand in hand, and we’re dedicated to creating a space where everyone feels welcome.
-Our channels cover a wide variety of topics, so whether you’re here to find teammates, share your latest favorite song, or buckle down and study with others, you’ll find the right place to belong.
-With our supportive ticket system, fun server roles, and plenty of engaging activities, there’s always something new to discover.
+    <pWelcome to FLAK!
+We’re a community for gamers, friends, and anyone exploring new interests.
+Whether you’re playing, studying, or just hanging out, there’s a place for you here.
+With fun roles, helpful support, and tons to do, there’s always something new to discover.
+We’re glad you’re here!
 What You’ll Find at FLAK:</p>

     <h3>💬 Chat Category</h3>